-The Classic 5 x 5: No one can argue with the timeless 5 sets of 5 reps of moderately heavy weight usually in the zone of 75-80% of your 1 rep max (1RM).
+The classic 5 x 5: No one can argue with the timeless five sets of five reps of moderately heavy weight usually in the zone of 75%-80% of your one-rep max (1RM).
 The lifts that are associated with this workout scheme are timeless as well.
-Adding deadlifts, squats, bench press, overhead press and even weighted pull-ups to the 5 sets of 5 reps spread throughout the week has been a strength and power athlete’s or powerlifting standard for decades.
+Adding deadlifts, squats, bench press, overhead press and even weighted pull-ups to the 5 sets of 5 reps spread throughout the week has been a strength and power athlete’s standard for decades.

-The Classic Murph Workout: I am not sure CrossFit has been around long enough to earn the “old school” or “timeless” moniker yet, but whether you follow the workouts or not, many of you have likely either heard of or done the Memorial Day Murph workout.
-Run 1 mile, do 100 pull-ups, 200 push-ups, 300 squats and then run 1 mile to complete the muscle stamina and endurance challenge.
+The classic Murph workout: I am not sure CrossFit has been around long enough to earn the “old school” or “timeless” moniker yet, but whether you follow the workouts or not, many of you likely either have heard of or done the Memorial Day Murph workout.
+Run one mile, do 100 pull-ups, 200 push-ups, 300 squats and then run one mile to complete the muscle stamina and endurance challenge.

-Obviously, this is not for beginners, but you can accumulate repetitions any way you prefer from pyramid method, circuit max reps or a steady rep count each set until complete with the 100, 200, 300 reps.
-I will say however, that the 100, 200, 300 rep workout was also a spec ops candidate favorite back in the ‘80s as we prepared for PT tests that required competitive marks with pull-ups, push-ups, and sit-ups (instead of squats).
+This is not for beginners, but you can accumulate repetitions any way you prefer from the pyramid method, circuit max reps or a steady rep count each set until complete with the 100, 200, 300 reps.
+I will say, however, that the 100-, 200-, 300-rep workout was also a spec ops candidate favorite back in the '80s as we prepared for PT tests that required competitive marks with pull-ups, push-ups and sit-ups (instead of squats).
 That means this workout rep scheme could be considered timeless in some circles.

-Running Classics - 400 meter or 800 meter repeats: If you are training to get better at timed runs, you will start to learn your goal pace by repeating a certain distance for multiple sets.
+Running classics -- 400 or 800-meter repeats: If you are training to get better at timed runs, you will start to learn your goal pace by repeating a certain distance for multiple sets.
 Over a relatively short time, you build your speed and endurance up so you can string together several sets of that timed run distance.
-For instance, repeating 400 meter runs 6-10 times will help you prepare for timed runs in the military of the 1.5- to 2-mile distances.
-Combined with a short rest or additional challenges of squats or lunges, this runner’s leg day is a classic to improve timed runs.
-Classic work to rest ratios are either 50-100% of your run time but those also depend on your current capabilities.
+For instance, repeating 400-meter runs 6-10 times will help you prepare for timed runs in the military of the 1.5- to two-mile distances.
+Combined with a short rest or squats or lunges, this runner’s leg day is a classic to improve timed runs.
+Classic work-to-rest ratios are either 50%-100% of your run time, but those also depend on your current capabilities.
 Mixing in sprints, tempo and goal-pace intervals throughout the week will add variety to the rather monotonous workouts if running is not yet one of your favorite things to do.

 This is basically a double three-day split, accumulating six workouts in a week.
-Some prefer to do legs on day 1 and day 4, but any order is preference of the lifter.
-There are 6-day splits that only train one body part a day once a week and these are popular in the bodybuilding world.
-A mix of compound movements and isolation training makes this effective for muscle growth, if you keep the classic hypertrophy range in between 8-12 reps per set.
-The number one rule for this workout is “Never Skip Leg Day.”
+Some prefer to do legs on day 1 and day 4, but any order is the lifter's preference.
+There are six-day splits that only train one body part a day once a week, and these are popular in the bodybuilding world.
+A mix of compound movements and isolation training makes this effective for muscle growth, if you keep the classic hypertrophy range between 8-12 reps per set.
+The No. 1 rule for this workout is "never skip leg day."

 In the end, it is best for the tactical athlete to cycle through the year with different specific emphasis on training type and energy systems.
-You will need cardiovascular endurance, muscle stamina, strength, power, speed and agility, as well as flexibility and mobility to best be able to do your job.
-None of these are bad for you depending on your goals, but only doing one type of training will yield weaknesses in other areas of fitness that can prevent you from being mission ready.
+You will need cardiovascular endurance, muscle stamina, strength, power, speed and agility, as well as flexibility and mobility to do your job best.
+None of these are bad for you, depending on your goals, but only doing one type of training will yield weaknesses in other areas of fitness that can prevent you from being mission ready.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.